lou-ledesma/Automated-Store-Analytics-Pipeline/README.md

 - **Data Privacy**: Ensure sensitive information (credentials, PII) is managed via environment variables, not committed to version control
 - **Production Readiness**: For production deployments, implement secrets management (AWS Secrets Manager, HashiCorp Vault), upgrade to Celery executor, and implement comprehensive monitoring
 - **Backups**: Configure regular database backups; store configuration files in version-controlled repositories

+---

+## Disclaimers

+1. This project is for educational and analytical purposes.
+Sports betting involves financial risk.
+Users should conduct their own analysis and adhere to applicable gambling regulations in their jurisdiction.
+2. README.md file description was generated using Perplexity AI.